segmentio/segment-docs/src/unify/Traits/computed-traits.md

 </table>

 > note ""
-> Account traits and Account identifiers are not possible to add to the CSV download with Account Level audiences, because every row listed is a user, and since account traits and identifiers only exist on accounts, then they would not technically exist as a user's custom trait and appear on the CSV.
+> You can't add account traits and identifiers using the CSV downloader with account level audiences.
+This is because every row listed in the CSV file is a user, and since account traits and identifiers only exist on accounts, they wouldn't exist as a user's custom trait and appear on the CSV.